jameskiprop/RedGrafix/README.md

 2.  **Use Modern Web Techniques**

-- **SVG Icons**: Consider using SVG icons instead of font icons for better performance and scalability.
+- **SVG Icons**: using SVG icons instead of font icons for better performance and scalability.
 - **CSS Grid or Flexbox**: Use CSS Grid or Flexbox for more complex layouts.
 This will make your design more flexible and easier to maintain.
 - **Dark Mode**: Implement a dark mode toggle to give users the option to switch to a darker color scheme, improving user experience in low-light environments.

-3.  **Analytics and Tracking**
+1.  **Analytics and Tracking**

-- **Google Analytics**: Set up Google Analytics to track user behavior on your site.
+- **Google Analytics**: Google Analytics to track user behavior on your site.
 This data can provide insights into how visitors are interacting with your content and help guide future design decisions.

-By incorporating these suggestions, you can create a more polished, user-friendly, and engaging website that better represents your brand and attracts more clients.